suvadip-ui/football-league-hub/README.md

 The optional Slack action is a separate private demonstration step.
 It requires confirmation and does not need to be used for normal testing.

+## Evaluation metrics and deployment limitations

+The project can be evaluated with two practical measures: the percentage of drafts approved without a revision request, and the average time from an approved fact pack to a reviewable draft compared with manual writing.
+These measures can be recorded during a supervised demonstration.

+The dashboard supports the content workflow by supplying visible source context; it is not intended to replace editorial judgement.
+Live league coverage depends on the football-data.org plan, ISL is a clearly labelled sample-data view, and Gemini or Groq may be temporarily unavailable.
+When a provider fails, the app presents a visibly labelled fact-only template rather than claiming it is AI-generated.
+A public deployment would require quota monitoring, coverage review and continued human editorial approval.

 ## Included now

 - League selector for England, Spain, Italy, Germany, France, the UEFA Champions League, and ISL sample data